maijuka/fier/README.md

 python exec_clired.py settings.xml

-The settings_and_data folder includes test data (LHS and RHS for left hand side and right hand side data tables) with pre-mined pairs (named _pairs.txt).
+The demo.zip folder includes test data (LHS and RHS for left hand side and right hand side data tables) with pre-mined pairs ( _pairs.txt).
 The files are named according to the datasets used in the paper.
 Files with no dataset name (fields_rdefs_custom.xml) are used for all experiments.